Adamawa Region: People

 Those peoples who speak Adamawa languages constitute the next major grouping.
 The Pere are farthest west of these, living in three main concentrations.
 The first is at the province's northwest, north of Mayo-Baleo town.
 They have another centre at the village of Paro south of Tignère, and their third grouping on the Meng River.
 The Kali at the province's northeast, along the North Province border centred at Bélél.
 The Mbum (Mboum) are the last group, occupying the town of Ngaoundal and its environs.
 East of Ngaoundéré are the Dii, who have larger territories in the North Province.

 As speakers of an Ubangi language, the Gbaya make up another important grouping.
 Their territory spans the whole of the Mbéré division as well as a small area at the southwest of the Vina division.
 They continue south into the East Province.

 The Fulbe make up an estimated 60% of the Adamawa's population.
 They are further subdivided into two subgroups: the sedentary, or town, Fulbe and the pastoral Fulbe, or Bororo.
 The sedentary Fulbe are more numerous and inhabit most of the province's major towns, including Banyo, Tibati, Tignère, and Ngaoundéré, the capital.
 Over years of intermixing with native populations, they have come to physically resemble their Sudanese neighbours.
 The pastoral Fulbe create only temporary settlements, preferring instead to range across the province and beyond with large herds of cattle.
-These Fulbe are lighter skinned than their town brethren, tall and thin, with Arab-looking features.
+These Fulbe are lighter skinned than their town brethren, tall and thin, with aquiline features.

 The Fulbe speak a Cameroonian dialect of the Senegambian language Fulfulde.
 Due to their historical hegemony of the territory, it also serves as a lingua franca.
 Other major languages include Bitare, Dii, Gbaya, Mambila, and Tikar.
 Most educated inhabitants also speak French.